Nalo Seed

 1. Build comprehensive prompt library

-2. Implement automated testing workflows
+2. Implement automated workflows

-3. Train entire team on methodology
+3. Train entire team

-4. Establish performance benchmarks
+4. Establish benchmarks

 The difference between teams that succeed with AI and those that struggle isn't talent—it's methodology.
 Build yours today.